DataLinx/eclipsephp-core/docs/Documentation.md

 ```shell
   lando testbench vendor:publish --tag=eclipse-config
 ```
-The reason for this is that these config files include other vendor configs that are already pre-configured the way we want them to be (i.e. multi-tenancy).
+The reason for this is that these config files include other vendor configs that are already pre-configured the way we want them to be (i.e., multi-tenancy).
 All other plugins do not have this requirement — they must be built to fit any configuration.

 💡 If you ever get an error stating your app encryption key is not set, it means the Testbench skeleton is not set up.
 Run `composer setup` and everything needed will be set up.

 ### PhpStorm
 See our [Testing with PhpStorm](https://github.com/DataLinx/php-package-template/blob/main/docs/Testing%20with%20PhpStorm.md) guide to set up testing in PhpStorm.

 ⚠️ Please note: if you run tests in PhpStorm, the Pest cache in the `vendor/pestphp/pest/.temp` dir is created with your root user for some reason.
-It's not a problem, until you want to run tests in the console.
+It's not a problem until you want to run tests in the console.
 If you want to switch to testing in the console, you have to delete the created directories inside the `.temp` dir.
 If you know how to fix this, please open a discussion or better yet, submit a pull request.

 ### Testing with multiple PHP versions